microsoft/reverse-proxy/docs/docfx/articles/getting_started.md

 YARP is designed as a library that provides the core proxy functionality which you can then customize by adding or replacing modules.
 YARP is currently provided as a NuGet package and code snippets.
 We plan on providing a project template and pre-built exe in the future.

 YARP supports ASP.NET Core 3.1 and 5.0.0 Preview 4 or later.
 You can download the .NET 5 Preview 4 SDK from https://dotnet.microsoft.com/download/dotnet/5.0.
+It requires Visual Studio 2019 (v16.6) or newer.

 ### Create a new project